-We’ve pulled together some of our favourite Toronto party providers have reopened for in-person parties.
+Note: As COVID-19 conditions change, venues may close unexpectedly.
+We’ve pulled together some of our favourite Toronto party providers that have reopened for in-person parties.

 If you’ve got a gamer in your home, The Gaming RV is a great way to celebrate their birthday!
 The Gaming RV will come to your home and your guests will get a chance to enjoy some of their favourite video games as well as some delicious gaming snacks.
 The Gaming RV is currently booking summer parties with a maximum of 8 people.

 Late spring–early fall only.
 Take the kids on a pirate cruise on the high seas—also known as Lake Ontario!
 You will need to wear a mask and maintain social distancing while on board.
 Have some fun with it and decorate your face masks before arriving to match the pirate theme.

 If you are looking to host a small, intimate party out of the house, Glama Gal Tween Spa is a great choice.
 They have significantly reduced their spa capacity and are also requiring all adults to wear masks.
 Children are required to wear masks based on the municipalities bylaws so be sure to check before you go!

 If you are planning a birthday party at the zoo, there are a few protocols to keep in mind.
 You must keep 2 metres between your group and other groups at the zoo.
 You must wear a mask or face covering if you are over the age of 2.
 And your groups cannot exceed 10 people.
 But the animals are ready to say hello and some restaurants are also open inside the zoo.